 - a.
 First Strike Warning - b.
 Second Strike Locked out of NFHCA Exchange for a seven days (from the date of committee decision) - c.
-Third Strike Locked out of NFHCA Exchange for remainder of season receives a first strike warning for submitting video that is significantly zoomed in (to constitute an infraction), they could receive a second strike for failure to submit film in a timely manner, or a different infraction type.
-They could also receive a second or third strike for continuing to submit video that is significantly zoomed in if they fair to rectify their film quality in successive matches.
+Third Strike Locked out of NFHCA Exchange for remainder of season

 Teams REMAIN RESPONSIBLE to continue uploading film for home-games DURING their lockout from downloads.